 A student changing from one college to another must complete all arrangements for the transfer prior to beginning the new course of study.
-Before making the change, the student must initiate a Change of Major form in the new major's college.
+Before making the change, the student must initiate a Change of Major e-form through MyState.
 Transfer to a new major is subject to approval by the new college.
 Change of Majors are signed and processed by the CFR Office of Student Services in 129 Thompson Hall.